[Update] What Basic Benefits Must a Company Provide Employees?

 Employee benefits fall into two categories: those required by law and those an employer chooses to offer voluntarily.
 The U.S. Bureau of Labor Statistics states that "[l]egally required benefits provide workers and their families with retirement income and medical care, mitigate economic hardship resulting from loss of work and disability, and cover liabilities resulting from workplace injuries and illnesses."
 Mandated basic benefits include:

 - Social Security, Medicare, and Federal Insurance Contributions Act (FICA) – FICA is a federal payroll (employment) tax used to fund Social Security and Medicare.
 Both employees and employers are required to contribute to these funds.
-Employers are required to withhold Social Security tax at 6.2 percent of gross compensation, up to the Social Security Wage Base ($117,000 for 2014).
-Employers must also withhold Medicare tax at 1.45 percent of gross compensation, and an additional 0.9 percent if an employee’s compensation exceeds $200,000 (there is no wage base for Medicare).
+Employers are required to withhold Social Security tax at 6.2 percent of gross compensation, up to the Social Security Wage Base ($127,400 for 2018).
+Employers must also withhold Medicare tax at 1.45 percent of gross compensation, and an additional 0.9 percent of compensation in excess of a threshold amount based on the employee’s filing status if an employee’s compensation exceeds $200,000 (there is no wage base for Medicare).
 Employers must also match 6.2 percent for Social Security, up to the Wage Base and 1.45 percent for Medicare.
-Employers do not have to match the additional 0.9 percent if an employee’s compensation exceeds $200,000.
+Employers do not have to match the additional 0.9 percent.

 - Unemployment insurance – Assists workers who lose their jobs.